Pasar al contenido principal

 Mentor scheme

-The BSI sees mentoring as a professional relationship where an experienced person (the mentor) supports another individual (the mentee) through a process of developing and enhancing their career and personal growth.
+The BSI mentoring scheme is a professional relationship where an experienced person (the mentor) supports an early career individual (the mentee) through a process of developing and enhancing their career and personal growth.

-We feel that many early career immunologists would benefit from a two-way relationship where the mentor acts as a sounding board and shares experiences where relevant.
+We feel that many early career immunologists would benefit from a relationship where the mentor acts as a sounding board, offers advice and shares experiences where relevant.
+Mentors can support in areas such as:

 • Career planning and development